 5- Side effects

 Weed can also cause anxiety, paranoia, and psychosis in some people, especially those who are new to using it or who use it in high doses.
-While long-term use of weed can lead to respiratory issues, addiction, and withdrawal symptoms (source 2).
+Long-term use of weed can lead to respiratory issues, addiction, and withdrawal symptoms (source 2).

-CBD flower, on the other hand, is generally considered safe and well-tolerated, with nominal side effects reported in clinical studies.
-Some people may experience mild side effects such as dry mouth, decreased appetite, and drowsiness, but these are typically well-tolerated and resolve on their own after some time (source 3).
+CBD flower, on the other hand, is generally considered safe and well-tolerated.
+However, some people may experience mild side effects such as dry mouth, decreased appetite, and drowsiness, but these are typically well-tolerated and resolve once your body adjusts to them (source 3).

 7- Cost of use

-The price of CBD flowers is low because they are derived from hemp, which is legal to grow and process in many countries including the United States, and many CBD flower brands sell high-quality CBD strains at affordable prices.
+CBD flower is generally less expensive because they are derived from hemp, which is legal to grow and process in many countries including the United States, and many CBD flower brands sell high-quality CBD strains at affordable prices.

 8- Availability